ChunMinChang/blog/_posts/2017-12-19-estimation-of-mp3-duration.md

 what type of media will have an unknown file size.
 The answer is **live stream**.

-No one knows when the live stream will be closed.
-It could be anytime.
-Hence we don't need to calculate the duration beforehand in this case.
+The live stream can be closed anytime, hence we don't need to calculate the duration beforehand.
 We just need to make sure the position of the playback stays at the end of the media track and the end-time keeps increasing.

 ![][live-stream-playback]
 (The position stays at the end of the media track during streaming.)

-However, for those live stream with **opening remark**, we still need to estimate how long the opening talk will be and show the playback UI as it's a non-live stream before it finish introducing and start streaming.
+However, for those live streams with **opening remark**, we still need to estimate how long the opening talks will be and show the playback UI as they are non-live streams before they finish introducing and start streaming.
-After finishing the opening talk, the UI should behave as the same as it's a live stream.
+After finishing the opening talks, the UI should behave as the same as they are live streams.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/f53NjLQTafQ" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>